 The fungus enters the organism through schisms in the root system.
 Your plant may experience injury to the roots due to digging around it, chewing by pests or simply through the friction of growing through the soil.

-When an opening is made, fungus quickly invades susceptible plants.
+When an opening is made, the fungal disease quickly invades susceptible plants.
 Once inside it produces a toxin and invades the tissues of the plant that produce water.
 The fungal spores travel throughout the plant, carried by the water in the plant.

-Spores lodge themselves in the vascular tissue of the plant and spread infection.
-Not only is the infection spread within the host plant, it can also be spread to neighboring plants via the toxins produced by the fungus.
+Spores lodge themselves in the vascular tissue of the host plants and spread infection.
+Not only is the infection spread within the host plant, it can also be infect neighboring plant roots via the toxins produced by the fungus.
 This is why it is fairly impossible to isolate the fungus within a plant and prevent it from doing further damage.

 Can’t Trees & Bushes Protect Themselves?

-The fact the fungus is able to enter a plant at all indicates the plant is somehow compromised.
-If this compromise is caused by a trauma, the plant may still have a very strong immune system to help prevent further damage.
+The fact the fungus or pathogen is able to enter a plant at all indicates the plant is somehow compromised.
+If this compromise is caused by a trauma, the plant may still have a very strong immune system to help prevent further damage caused by the fungi disease.

-When a pathogen enters a healthy plant, the plant produces tyloses (gum) to help close off the pathways the fungus might travel.
+When soil-borne pathogens enter a healthy plant, the plant produces tyloses (gum) to help close off the pathways the fungus might travel.
 This prevents contaminated cells and the fungus from moving around within the plant.

 If defenses fail, the tree or shrub may be able to go into remission and recover entirely.
 If you see your tree exhibits symptoms of wilt every year but then bounces back, this is what is happening.

-In this case, you should replace the specimen with one more naturally resistant to fungal infection.
+In this case, you should replace the specimen with one more naturally resistant or immune to fungal infection.
 A tree must fight off disease year after year will never be able to perform well.
-Furthermore, a tree repeatedly infested with fungus will only spread it to other plants in your yard or garden.
+Furthermore, a tree repeatedly infested with fungus will only infect other plants in your yard or garden.

 Although Verticillium comes from the soil, you must realize a host tree contributes to its presence in the soil when it drops its infected leaves.
 These leaves will be filled with mycelia or microsclerotia.